 2. Long Beach, California

 For some reason, Long Beach has surfed under the radar as a Southern California outdoors destination.
-But the city Snoop Dogg made famous has all the perfect weather of its neighbors in LA and San Diego, with relatively fewer people.
+But the city Snoop Dogg made famous has some of the best beaches in California, all the perfect weather of its neighbors in LA and San Diego, and relatively fewer people.
 Get out on the waters of Alamitos Bay, where if you’re feeling strong you can try your hand at kitesurfing in one of the West Coast’s top destinations.
-You can also take a gondola ride through the city, like it’s a better smelling Venice.
+You can also take a gondola ride through the city, like it’s a better-smelling Venice.
 Or hit one of the city’s 32 bike rental shops and explore the beach on two wheels.